Preparation is the key to a good staff induction.

 - Tell other people that there's a new starter, prepare their working area, organise any equipment necessary and have any documentation ready for them to read.

-- Consider providing them with an information pack about the job before they begin work - see providing a new starter pack.
+- Consider providing them with an information pack about the job before they begin work - see new starter pack for staff.

 - Prepare an induction checklist including all the items that need to be covered and what needs to be done when.
 You can plan for the induction to be spread over a period of days or weeks depending on the nature of the job.